sujith-eag/personal-site/content/docs/c/ds_qp/unit_1_q_a2.md

 }
 ```

+____

-#### Applications of Recursion
+##### Applications of Recursion

-* Searching and sorting algorithms: Recursive algorithms are used to search and sort data structures like trees and graphs.
+* **Searching and sorting algorithms** : Recursive algorithms are used to search and sort data structures like trees and graphs.

-* Mathematical calculations: Recursive algorithms are used to solve problems such as factorial,Fibonacci sequence, etc.
+* **Mathematical calculations** : Recursive algorithms are used to solve problems such as factorial,Fibonacci sequence, etc.

-* Compiler design: Recursion is used in the design of compilers to parse and analyze programming languages.
+* **Compiler design** : Recursion is used in the design of compilers to parse and analyze programming languages.

-* Graphics: many computer graphics algorithms, such as fractals and the Mandelbrot set, use recursion to generate complex patterns.
+* **Graphics** : many computer graphics algorithms, such as fractals and the Mandelbrot set, use recursion to generate complex patterns.

-* Artificial intelligence: recursive neural networks are used in natural language processing, computer vision, and other AI applications.
+* **Artificial intelligence** : recursive neural networks are used in natural language processing, computer vision, and other AI applications.

 ---